Mapping the Distorted Dark Matter Distribution of the LMC-SMC System Prior to Milky Way Infall with Basis Function Expansions: Reconstruction of the LMC-SMC Dark Matter Distribution

 \subsubsection{Consequences for Modeling the SMC's Orbit about the LMC}

-Orbits obtained by integrating rigid potentials often diverge from orbits produced in \textit{N}-body simulations on timescales longer than an orbital period \citep[e.g.,][]{van_der_marel_m31_2012-1}.
-To understand this effect in the LMC-SMC system, in Figure \ref{fig:analytic_orbits} we compare the LMC-SMC orbit in two \textit{N}-body simulations (this work and \Bref{}) to orbits obtained by integrating rigid potential models of the LMC and SMC using the methods of \citet{patel_orbital_2020} for the LMC-MW system.
+Orbits obtained by integrating rigid-potentials often diverge from orbits produced in \textit{N}-body simulations on timescales longer than an orbital period \citep[e.g.,][]{van_der_marel_m31_2012-1}.
+To understand this effect in the LMC-SMC system, in Figure \ref{fig:analytic_orbits} we compare the LMC-SMC orbit in two \textit{N}-body simulations (this work and \Bref{}) to orbits obtained by integrating rigid-potential models of the LMC and SMC using the methods of \citet{patel_orbital_2020} for the LMC-MW system.

 The rigid LMC model includes a \citet{miyamoto_three-dimensional_1975} stellar disk and a Hernquist DM halo.
 The disk potential is designed to closely match the rotation curve of the LMC disk in our \textit{N}-body simulation, with a total mass of $3.6\times10^9\,\rm{M}_\odot$, and a scale length (height) of 1.7 (0.34) kpc.
 The LMC DM halo parameters match those used to generate the IC of our \textit{N}-body LMC simulation as outlined in Section \ref{subsec:sims}.